Emo 4.0 champions Future Islands.

 Perhaps emos dropped punk when sentiment became its own kind of aggression?
 I don’t know how emo went from punk to nerd to maudlin-bat-creature, but I suspect it has to do with the weaponization of feeling.

 This used to be emo.
-From a 1999 copy of Seventeen.
+From a 1999 copy

 ALSO: “Emo pick-up lines: Do you blog here often?”